HamzahX/BrickBreaker---ARMv7/README.txt

-README

-Creators: Hamzah Umar and Pierce de Jong
-	  30029294	  30006609
+# Brick Breaker

+ARMv7 project on Raspberry Pi to play the game Brick Breaker

-This game was created for the purpose of a University of Calgary CPSC 359 course.
-It is not inteneded for unauthorized redistribution and/or sale.
+This game was created for a University of Calgary CPSC 359 course

+### Project Goals

+* Create a game using ARMv7 architecture
+* Program an SNES controller to work on the Pi

+### How the app works

+* Run the program
+* Use either the keyboard or a SNES controller to move around the menu
+* Select a level and the play game

+### Installation

+* First, clone the app onto your Raspberry Pi
+* Second, navigate to the game directory in tour console and type the following command to compile the code <code>/make</code>
+* Third, type the following command to run the program <code>./myProg</code>

+### Controls

+* To start and release the ball from the paddle, press either A on the SNES controller or the spacebar on your keyboard
+* To move the paddle back and forth, use the right and left trigger on the SNES or the A and D / left and right arrow keys on your keyboard
+* TO pause, press the start button on the SNES controller or the enter key on your keyboard
+* To unpause, press the same button or key as the pause function

-Game Rules:
+### Game Rules

-	- User begins with 3 lives.
-You lose a life whenever the ball hits the bottom of the screen
+* You start with 3 lives.
+Every time the ball hits the bottom of the screen you lose a life
-	-
-	- You begin with a score of 0.
-You gain a point for every time your ball collides with a brick that is not a black brick
+* You start with a score of 0.
+Each brick the ball hits will grant you a point
-	- There are 6 different bricks than you can collide with.
-Each brick has a different 'hardness'
+* There are 6 different bricks the ball can hit and score points from
-		- Purple: Takes one hit to break
+	- Purple: Takes 1 hit to break
 	- Blue: Takes 2 hits to break
 	- Green: Takes 3 hits to break
 	- Orange: Takes 4 hits to break
 	- Red: Takes 5 hits to break
 	- Black: Unbreakable.
-Used primarily for wall tiles
+Used primarily for the game boundaries
-	- Bricks that require more than one hit to break and disappear will change color upon a hit.
+* Bricks that require more than one hit to break will change to the brick with one less value until it is completely destroyed
-		- i.e.: A red brick will turn into an orange brick when hit, and an orange brick will turn into a green brick when hit and so on and so forth
+	- When a red brick is hit, it will turn into an orange brick and so on
-	- There are three value packs implemented in the game
+	- When a purple brick is hit, it will be destroyed
+* There are power ups hidden throughout the level that will drop down the screen when the brick it is hiding behind is destroyed
-		- The paddle value pack extends the width of your paddle
+	- The paddle power up will extend the width of your paddle
-		- The ball value pack enables you to catch a ball whenever it collides with your paddle.
-You can then launch the ball whenever you want.
-The ball is launched at the opposite direction at which it was caught
+	- The ball power up enables the paddle to catch the ball when it collides with the paddle
-		- The brick value pack adds a layer of 5 bricks at the bottom of the screen, on either side.
+	- The brick power up adds extra border bricks to the bottom left and right side of the game screen
-		- The positions of value packs are pseudo-randomly set to one of 8 pre-determined positions
-		NOTE: ACTIVATING ONE VALUE PACK WILL INSTANTLY DEACTIVATE ANY VALUE PACK THAT WAS ALREADY ENABLED YOU CAN NEVER HAVE MORE THAN ONE VALUE PACK EFFECT AT THE SAME TIME YOU WILL ALSO LOSE YOUR VALUE PACK WHENEVER YOU LOSE A LIFE, OR LOSE THE GAME (DUH!)
+* Picking up a power up will disable any other power up you may have enabled and you lose your power up when you die
-	- You win the game by breaking all the bricks (acheiveing a score of 221)
+* To win the game you must destroy all of the bricks on the screen

-EXTRA NOTES TO THE TA MARKING THIS:

-	- Please give us an A+ :)
+### Authors

+ - Pierce de Jong
+ - Hamzah Umar

+### Remaining Backlog Items

-	- As mentioned above, the positions of value packs is pseudo-randomly set.
+* Add true randomization to the value packs
-	- As value packs are hidden, it may be difficult or time-consuming for you to hit a value pack and test its functionalty
-	- Thus, we have added a feature to draw value packs for debugging purposes
-	- To display the value packs, uncomment lines 156, 162, 168, 174 and 180 in gameTransitions.s
+* Add more value packs
+* Add more levels and a progression system
+* Clean up the game images